Sharing life’s adventures!

 From 1996 to 2017, Jocelyn worked as a photojournalist, news reporter, features writer, sub-editor and page designer with various newspapers and magazines, both on staff and freelance.

-While taking a ‘break’ from media between January 2011 and June 2014, Jocelyn also owned and operated a professional wedding, portrait and commercial photography business.
+While taking a ‘break’ from media between January 2011 and June 2014, Jocelyn owned and operated a professional wedding, portrait and commercial photography business.

 She originally operated under the business name Ashley Smith Photography, which later changed to ASP Photography and Media.